Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Introduction

-This theorem provides a bridge to transfer results for absolutely continuous measures to discrete measures which arise in practice in imaging applications, e.g., as obtained via \eqref{EQN:Imaging}.
-More specifically, \cref{THM:DiscreteContinuousIntro} implies that in certain cases, if Functional Wassmap (\cref{ALG:Wassmap}) recovers an image manifold parametrization for absolutely continuous measures, then it recovers the parametrization for arbitrary measures, and Discrete Wassmap (\cref{ALG:DiscreteWassmap}) recovers the parametrization for discrete measures.
+The final result provides a bridge to transfer results for absolutely continuous measures to discrete measures which arise in practice in imaging applications, e.g., as obtained via \eqref{EQN:Imaging}.
+More specifically, it implies that in certain cases, if Functional Wassmap (\cref{ALG:Wassmap}) recovers an image manifold parametrization for absolutely continuous measures, then it recovers the parametrization for arbitrary measures, and Discrete Wassmap (\cref{ALG:DiscreteWassmap}) recovers the parametrization for discrete measures.

-After discussing prior art in the next subsection, the rest of the paper is organized as follows: \cref{SEC:OTP} describes in brief the background of Wasserstein distances and other details from optimal transport theory, \cref{SEC:Theory} describes the Functional Wassmap algorithm and contains the main results and proofs related to it, \cref{SEC:DiscreteWassmap} describes the Discrete Wassmap algorithm, and a restatement and proof of \cref{THM:DiscreteContinuousIntro}.
-We end with \cref{SEC:Experiments} containing experiments and a brief conclusion section.
+After discussing prior art in the next subsection, the rest of the paper is organized as follows: \cref{SEC:OTP} describes in brief the background of Wasserstein distances and other details from optimal transport theory, \cref{SEC:Theory} describes the Functional Wassmap algorithm and contains the main results and proofs related to it, \cref{SEC:DiscreteWassmap} describes the Discrete Wassmap algorithm and the theorem transferring Wasserstein computations from the continuous to the discrete measure case. \Cref{SEC:Experiments} contains experiments, \cref{SEC:Computation} discusses computational aspects of the algorithm, and we end with a brief conclusion section.